mquinodo/AutoMap-nonhuman/README.md

 # AutoMap for non-human VCF files
-Tool to find regions of homozygosity (ROHs) from sequencing data of non-human samples.
+Tool to find regions of homozygosity (ROHs) from sequencing data of non-human samples (without repeats file needed).

 AutoMap for human data is available here: [[Link](https://github.com/mquinodo/AutoMap)]